blaenk/site/input/notes/docker.markdown

 # Execution

 A container can be run with the `docker run` command.
-The `-p` parameter can be used to map a host port into an exposed container port.
+The `-p` argument can be used to map a host port into an exposed container port.

 ``` console
 $ docker run -p 4000:80 myimage
 ```

-The container is run in the foreground unless the `-d` parameter is passed to instruct it to run in detached mode.
+The container is run in the foreground unless the `-d` argument is passed to instruct it to run in detached mode.

 All containers running on the host can be listed with the `docker container ls` command.